Glastonbury & The Local Area

-Bride’s Mound is a small hill in an area called Beckery Island and just west of Glastonbury.
-It is becoming more a part of the Glastonbury landscape as the western gateway to Avalon.
+Bride’s Mound is a small hill in an area called Beckery Island, just west of Glastonbury.
+It is part of the Glastonbury landscape forming the western gateway to Avalon.

 Glastonbury Tercentennial Labyrinth

-The Glastonbury Tercentennial Labyrinth resides in the churchyard of St John’s.
-It is a grass labyrinth of the classical seven circuit design.
-The pathway is marked out Blue Lias stone which is a local stone found on Glastonbury Tor.
+The Glastonbury Tercentennial Labyrinth is located in the grounds of the 15th century St John’s Church.
+Laid out by volunteers in 2007, it's a grass labyrinth of the classical seven circuit design.
+The pathway is delineated by Blue Lias stone found locally.

 Glastonbury Experience Courtyard

 Just off the High Street and through an alley you will find a collection of fascinating and eclectic shops in a self-contained courtyard.
-Also home to the Library of Avalon and the Goddess Temple.
+It's also home to the Library of Avalon and the Goddess Temple.

 Local Places to Visit (continued):

-The Avalon Marshes is a spectacular and beautiful wetland area with lush vegetation and home to a diverse range of wildlife and haven for birds.
-Watch the spectacular starling murmurations in the reed beds, otters playing in the wild, booming bitterns, butterflies and dragonflies.
-There are many lovely trail, paths and lanes that can walked and cycled through the marshes.
+The Avalon Marshes is a spectacular and beautiful wetland area with lush vegetation.
+It's home to a diverse range of wildlife and is a haven for birds.
+Watch and listen to the spectacular starling murmurations in the reed beds.
+There are otters playing in the wild, booming bitterns, butterflies and dragonflies.
+The numerous trails, paths and lanes of the marches can be walked or cycled.

-There are a many nature reserves to be explored locally including Shapwick Heath National Nature Reserve and Westhay Moor Nature Reserve with its shimmering lakes and reed beds, all of which attract wildlife enthusiasts, birdwatchers and anyone who loves nature.
+There are a many nature reserves to be explored locally including Shapwick Heath National Nature Reserve and Westhay Moor Nature Reserve with its shimmering lakes and reed beds, attracting wildlife enthusiasts, birdwatchers and anyone who loves nature.

-In Glastonbury has an eclectic collection of weird & wonderful shops offering a diverse range of alternative gifts and clothing to explore, these include …
+Glastonbury High Street has an array of weird and wonderful shops to explore They offer a diverse range of alternative gifts and clothing to explore, as well as independent food shops …

 - Birdie's Yard - Local organic food co-operative

-- Stone Age - crystals & craft goods - www.stoneage.co.uk
+- Stone Age - Crystals, treatments and craft goods - www.stoneage.co.uk

-- Facets of Avalon - Gallery of jewellery, mosaics & local art
+- Facets of Avalon - Gallery of jewellery, mosaics and local art

 - ShieldMaiden - All things Viking!

-- The Crystal Man - Minerals, crystals, fossils, carvings, etc.
+- The Crystal Man - Minerals, crystals, fossils and carvings

 The striking Glastonbury Tor, managed by the National Trust, stands proudly above the town of Glastonbury and all else around.
 It is 518ft high and is topped by the 15th century roofless St Michael's Tower and linked to Arthurian legend.
 The Tor is mentioned in Celtic mythology and has many other spiritual associations and myths surrounding it.
 The popular conical terraced hilltop offers spectacular sunrises, sunsets and wonderful panoramic views across the Somerset Levels.